affinda/affinda-python/docs/models.md

 :ivar allow_openai: Whether to allow OpenAI API to be used to assist in creating a model for this collection.
 :vartype allow_openai: bool
+:ivar trains_extractor: Whether this collection feeds documents into the extractor's training queue.
+This setting can only be toggled for custom extractors.
+:vartype trains_extractor: bool

 <a id="models._models.Collection.__init__"></a>